King West: Then & Now

 - Quantum (which uses Canada’s only Pour Steady machine to serve perfectly calibrated coffee)

 King West: Bars & Nightlife

-With over 16,000 sq. ft. of space, Lavelle boasts an outdoor swimming pool, cabanas, alcohol-infused ice-cream, and some killer cocktails.
+With over 16,000 sq. ft. of space, Lavelle boasts an outdoor swimming pool, cabanas and killer cocktails.

 King West: Culture & Entertainment

 Because the Fashion and Entertainment Districts overlap at Front Street and Spadina, King West has the distinction of being in both places at once!